filiplajszczak/filip.lajszczak.dev/posts/obligatory-first-metablogging-post.md

 by [Dave Thompson](https://dthompson.us/)
 in [Guile Scheme](https://www.gnu.org/software/guile/).

-So, we had to learn Guile Scheme?
+So, did we have to learn Guile Scheme?

 Yes, I always wanted to learn Scheme better, and this was a good opportunity.
-I'm
-not an expert, but after solving [some Advent of Code problems](https://git.sr.ht/~filiplajszczak/advent-of-code-2022) and [porting](https://gitlab.com/filiplajszczak/guile-algorithms) [Conor Hoekstra’s](https://github.com/codereport) [racket-algorithms](https://docs.racket-lang.org/algorithms/index.html) to Guile, I'm not afraid of it anymore.
+I'm not an expert, but after solving [some Advent of Code problems](https://git.sr.ht/~filiplajszczak/advent-of-code-2022) and [porting](https://gitlab.com/filiplajszczak/guile-algorithms) [Conor Hoekstra’s](https://github.com/codereport) [racket-algorithms](https://docs.racket-lang.org/algorithms/index.html) to Guile, I'm not afraid of it anymore.

 Is that blog the first page we deployed with Haunt?

-No, I have [Awesome Haunt Page](https://awesome.haunt.page/) as a sandbox & testing ground.
+No, I have [Awesome Haunt Page](https://awesome.haunt.page/) as a sandbox and testing ground.

 Was it helpful?